sit-2021-int214/028_Anime_Recommentation/exploratory.md

 ### My Step
-1. Define a questionCancel changes
+1.Define a question
+2.Search datasets from Kaggle
-2. Loading Library and dataset
+3.Download Library and dataset
-3. xxxxxxx
+4.Explore the dataset from the original dataset 5.Cleaning Dataset
+6.Exploratory Data Analysis

 ## Define a question